How do you keep relationships open in your family? We set out in the sixth of twelve steps in the forgiveness of Monbourquette.

 A negative self-image can grow from not achieving the dreamed ideal.

-When we cannot live up to our ideals, we have to face that we are limited and fallible, ignorant and imperfect in many ways.
-We are not omnipotent and cannot ‘make’ our lives and ourselves as we dream it, no matter how hard we work for it.
+When we cannot live up to our ideals, we must acknowledge our limitations.
+We are fallible, ignorant, and imperfect in many ways.
+We are not omnipotent.
+We cannot create our lives and ourselves exactly as we dream.
+It doesn’t matter how hard we work for it.

 A negative self-image can also come from our dark, unconscious side, our shadow.

-It is, according to Carl Gustav Jung, formed by all aspects of ourselves that were pushed away as we grew up to meet the expectations of our environment.
+According to Carl Gustav Jung, it is formed by all aspects of ourselves that were pushed away.
+This happens as we grow up to meet the expectations of our environment.
 In this shadow can be vulnerability or ambition, softness or aggression, depending on our upbringing.
 However, this spiritual energy has not disappeared, but has been repressed.
 She continues to define our lives.
 For example, those who grew up around selfless, humble people may have carefully hidden their ambitions.
 This person does not understand where those feelings of inferiority towards successful people come from.
 Or when ‘being angry’ was taboo at home, people probably hid their anger away.
 ‘Like his parents, always friendly’, people say.
 But why does this person feel so intimidated by people who can express their anger in an acceptable way?
 And where do those unreasonable outbursts of anger come from?

 When our inner harmony is broken, all this repressed energy comes up from our shadows.
 Unfortunately, those repressed facets are not our ally, but behave like an enemy and attack us through self-incrimination.

 These messages can be verbal or non-verbal.
 For example, a baby already registers how his caregivers treat him.
-When the actions are impatient and aggressive – due to fatigue, depression or wrong expectations on the part of the parents – the baby will absorb these negative messages into his nervous system.
-In adult life, feelings of self-hatred, inferiority, or the inability to reciprocate love seem to come out of nowhere, but they are by no means the case.
+When parents act impatiently and aggressively because of fatigue, depression, or wrong expectations, the baby absorbs these negative messages.
+They become part of his nervous system.
+In adult life, feelings of self-hatred, inferiority, or the inability to reciprocate love often appear suddenly.
+However, they do not just appear without reason.

 The identification with the aggressor